icefallgames/SCICompanion/SCICompanion/Docs/source/intro.rst

 Running the game
 ================

 To run the game, Press the green or red play button in the main toolbar, use the Game menu, or press F5.
-This will run the executable that is specified in the *Game->Game properties* dialog.
+This will run the executable that is specified in the *Game->Properties* dialog.
 By default, the template game sets this up to run DOSBox_ with the Sierra executable as a target.
 The versions of SCI used in the template games are 16-bit executables, which means they won't run on modern 64-bit operating systems.
-DOSBox_ can be used to run them in a DOS emulator, or you can run them inside ScummVM_.
+DOSBox_ can be used to run them in a DOS emulator.
+You can run them inside ScummVM_, and |scicomp| has a profile for this too.
+You can use the
+*Game->Properties* dialog to switch to the ScummVM profile, or set up your own custom way of running the game.

 Creating a new game
 ========================